 What’s stopping businesses from going green?

 There are a few reasons why so many UK companies are falling behind when it comes to sustainability, typical challenges they face include:

-- Up-front cost — Despite the long-term savings, many companies fail to budget for the up-front investment needed to make the change to things like LED lighting and Cycle to Work schemes.
+- Up-front costs — Despite the long-term savings, many companies fail to budget for the up-front investment needed to make the change to things like LED lighting and Cycle to Work schemes.

 - Lack of employee buy-in — Managing Directors will struggle to implement a company-wide shift if staff aren’t bought into it.
 Positive change on a large scale takes a village.

-- Lack of education — Beyond things like recycling, it can be unclear to business owners what options are available to them to reduce their carbon footprint.
+- Lack of education — Beyond things like recycling, business owners may be unclear on the options that are available to them to reduce their carbon footprint.
 In the busy day-to-day, it can be hard to set aside time to do the necessary research.

 What can businesses do to be more sustainable?

 Contrary to what some business owners may think, becoming more sustainable isn’t excessively difficult or complicated.
 Not to mention, the long-term benefits of becoming more eco-friendly can far outweigh the effort it takes to get started.

 We reached out to sustainability experts to discover what businesses can do to help the UK become 100% green by 2030.
 Here’s what they had to say:

 1. Measure your carbon footprint

 According to Ciaran Kelly and Zachi Brewster, environmental strategists from Earth Rewards: